 In early 2011, thousands of protesters in the small island kingdom of Bahrain took to the streets calling for government reform.
 The Bahraini government’s response was brutal and systematic: shoot civilian protesters, or detain and torture them – and erase all evidence.

-On the frontline, treating hundreds of these wounded civilians, doctors had first-hand knowledge of government atrocities.
-As a result of their efforts to provide unbiased care for wounded protestors, the government initiated systematic and targeted attacks against medical personnel.
+On the front line, treating hundreds of these wounded civilians, doctors had first-hand knowledge of government atrocities.
+As a result of their efforts to provide unbiased care for wounded protesters, the government initiated systematic and targeted attacks against medical personnel.

-Since the release of the report, PHR has joined other human rights organizations in calling for the release of human rights activists wrongfully imprisoned in Bahrain.
+But our work is not complete.
+PHR continues to join other human rights organizations around the world in calling for the release of all human rights activists wrongfully imprisoned in Bahrain.